Communities in Norfolk County, Ontario: Waterford

 Waterford sits on the old Canada Southern Railroad, preceding various other rail company takeovers, the latest of which was by CN/CP.
 The now idle line passes through Ontario between Buffalo, New York and Detroit, Michigan.
 An electric railroad once operated in Waterford; the official fare from Galt to Waterford was a mere $1.05 ($ in today's money) while taking it to nearby Simcoe cost $1.25 plus taxes ($ in today's money).

 Established in 1794, this community was first established as a saw and grist mill community. by Paul Averill in 1800.
 It was called Sayles' Mills, Sovereign's Mills, Lodersville; the name was changed to Waterford when a post-office opened around 1826.
-Waterford became the northernmost marketplace in Norfolk County; complementing Simcoe as its center marketplace.
+Waterford became the northernmost marketplace in Norfolk County; complementing Simcoe as its centre marketplace.
 The village would become incorporated in 1878 when its population reached 1100 people.

 In the early 1800s, this area was important in the lumber industry and also had many successful farms.
 The first settler was Job Slaght who also built the first grist mill.
 James L. Green who owned much of the village built a foundry that manufactured farm implements.
 Job Loder built the Finch mill and the old Gustin mill east of Vittoria as well as a sawmill.
 By 1851, Waterford contained the township hall and many industries, including a large agricultural implements factory built by James Green.
 The railway arrived in 1871 and helped increase growth, to 1,100 people by the time the village was incorporated in 1871.